stephenverderame/cpp_book/src/move/like_move.md

 ```

 Many classes express things that don't make sense to be copied.
 (For example our socket class, or a thread).
-However it still makes sense to transfer ownership of them.
+However, it still makes sense to transfer ownership of them.
 That's where moves come in.
 Let's say you want a vector of Sockets to keep track of all the clients connected to a server via TCP.
-The following will not compile
+The following will not compile:

 ```C++
 std::vector<Socket> sockets;